philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 ## Real-life examples

 It's one thing to understand how custom properties work, but it's another thing entirely to really get how they're useful.
+I think the best way to demonstrate usefulness is with real-life exapmles.

-In this section I'm going to present three example of problems that are a pain to deal with in CSS today, even with preprocessor variables.
+In this section I'm going to show three problems that are a pain to deal with in CSS today, even with preprocessor variables, and demonstrate how custom properties provide an elegant and simple solution.

 ### Responsive properties with media queries